 So, before you make your purchase, make sure that enough accessories are available in the market just so you can have a proper, relaxed experience with your new mirrorless camera.

-Now that we have pretty much taken care of everything there is, not a lot much has been left to discuss apart from talking about which mirrorless camera is right for you.
-We have had the chance to test an awful lot of mirrorless cameras, and choosing the best one wasn’t something as easy as some people would like them to be.
+Now that we have pretty much-taken care of everything there is, not a lot much has been left to discuss apart from talking about which mirrorless camera is right for you.
+We have had the chance to test an awful lot of cameras, and choosing the best one wasn’t something as easy as some people would like them to be.

-The full sized, professional mirrorless cameras are still evolving, and while companies like Sony, and Fujifilm are doing their best in creating what seems to be the best possible mirrorless camera, both companies are trying their best to win the domain.
+The full-sized, professional mirrorless cameras are still evolving, and while companies like Sony and Fujifilm are doing their best in creating what seems to be the best mirrorless camera, both companies are trying their best to win the domain.

-So, in case you are wondering what is the best mirrorless camera for you, you may not believe but seems like choosing the Sony A7R II was the right choice.
+So, in case you are wondering what is the best full-frame mirrorless camera for you, you may not believe but it seems like choosing the Nikon Z6 was the right choice.
 However, we understand that the extremely expensive price point of that camera may raise some concerns, but we have explained the situation below.

-For starters, this is the professional grade mirrorless camera, but that’s not all, it is a full body mirrorless camera that also comes with interchangeable lens, something that is a very, very important feature in a mirrorless camera, or a DSLR camera for that matters.
+For starters, this is the camera, but that’s not all, it is a full-frame mirrorless camera that also comes with the interchangeable lens, something that is a very, very important feature in a mirrorless camera, or a DSLR camera for that matters.

-It would have been unfair to actually choose any other camera over the Sony A7R II simply because of the endless amount of features, and unrivaled performance it has to offer.
+It would have been unfair to actually choose any other camera over the Nikon Z6 simply because of the endless amount of features, and unrivaled performance it has to offer.
 Needless to say, it’s Sony’s crown jewel.